nus-mmsys/LibreDF/README.md

     opencv-video

     opencv-objdetect
+    CascadeClassifier   % reads a gray frame from one port, detects the objects, reads a color frame from another port, draws rectangles containing chosen objects
-        CascadeClassifier   % reads a frame, draws rectangles containing body's parts (e.g. face, eye, full body, etc.) and writes the result to a png file.
+                          (e.g. face, eye, full body, etc.) and writes the result to a png file.

     opencv-ml